Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Why This Story Matters (Kind Of)

-Look, nobody died from a short sandwich.
-This isn't Equifax or Theranos.
-But the Subway Footlong scandal is a perfect little parable about how consumer protection actually works in America: a company makes a measurably false claim, lawyers file a class action, the lawyers get paid, consumers get nothing, an appeals court calls the whole thing pointless, and the company keeps doing what it was doing.
+Nobody died from a short sandwich.
+This isn't Boeing.
+But the Footlong saga is kinda the perfect parable of how consumer protection works in America.
+Company makes a measurably false claim.
+Lawyers file class action.
+Lawyers get paid.
+Consumers get nothing.
+Appeals court calls it pointless.
+Company keeps doing what it was doing.
+Rinse, repeat, forever.

-The appeals court was right — the filling is the same in an 11-inch and a 12-inch sandwich.
+And the court was right!
+The filling's the same in an 11-inch and a 12-inch sandwich.
 You're losing bread, not value.
-But the broader point stands: if a company calls something a “Footlong” and it's not a foot long, what exactly does truth in advertising mean?
+But still — if a company calls something a “Footlong” and it's not a foot long, what does truth in advertising even mean?

 Glen's Take

-I have to be honest: the Taco Bell response is one of my favorite moments in corporate communications history.
-Most companies get sued and hire a crisis PR firm.
-Taco Bell took out full-page newspaper ads saying “Thank you for suing us” and released their entire recipe.
-That's not crisis management.
-That's a power move.
+Can we talk about the Taco Bell response for a second?
+Because it might be my favorite moment in corporate communications history.
+Most companies get sued and immediately hire a crisis PR firm to draft apologetic nothing-statements.
+Taco Bell took out full-page newspaper ads that literally said “Thank you for suing us.”
+Released their entire recipe.
+Dared anyone to find a problem.
+The lawsuit was dropped.
 88% beef, 100% confidence.
+Absolute legend behavior.

-As for Subway: I spent my career analyzing public companies and identifying discrepancies between what management said and what the numbers showed.
+Subway though.
+Look — I spent my career finding discrepancies between what companies said and what the numbers showed.
 An 8.3% shortfall is material.
-If a public company's revenue was 8.3% lower than what they reported, that's a restatement.
-If their sandwich is 8.3% shorter than its name implies, that's a trademark.
+If a public company's revenue was 8.3% lower than reported?
+Restatement.
+SEC inquiry.
+Heads roll.
+If their sandwich is 8.3% shorter than the name says?
+“That's a trademark, not a measurement.”
+Amazing.

 11 inches of corporate honesty.
 Share this.